 The time it takes to adjust the weight is one of the most important things to think about when buying a set of adjustable dumbbells.
 If I’m in the middle of a workout, I don’t want to spend half an hour messing around with fiddly mechanisms while I set up for my next set.
 The good news is, thanks to a simple mechanism, adjusting between weight increments isn’t too laborious.

 It’s not as quick as Powerblocks or Ironmasters, but it’s also not awful.

 I would not suggest these for super sets as they take too long for that purpose, but for most, it should be fine.

 Overall, the design and finish on the plates is great.
 All of the plates have the weight increments engraved into them, so you don’t have to do any guesswork when you’re increasing the weight.
 Some of the competitors use stickers or paint which either gets rubbed off or peeled and neither looks as good.

 The finish on the plates should prevent premature corrosion.
-I’m not positive on the coating, but it feels like an E-coat which is used by quite a few in the industry including on the Rogue Deep Dish Plates and the Rogue Kettlebells.
+I’m not positive on the coating, but it feels like an E-Coat which is used by quite a few in the industry including on the Rogue Deep Dish Plates and some of the best kettlebells, such as the Rogue Kettlebells.

 The weight accuracy is pretty accurate as well, so if you’re swapping over from a different adjustable dumbbell or a set of standard dumbbells, you shouldn’t notice too much difference.